telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/import-and-export-data/export-to-excel.md

 # Export to Excel

-The Spreadsheet component utilizes the [Excel export module](/framework/excel/introduction) framework to produce Excel files directly in the browser.
+The Spreadsheet utilizes the [Excel export module](/framework/excel/introduction) framework to produce Excel files directly in the browser.

 The output files are in the OOXML Spreadsheet format with an `.xlsx` extension.
 The legacy `.xls` binary format is not supported.

 ## User Interface

 The default toolbar configuration includes an **Excel Export** button.
 Clicking on it opens a dialog box for entering the file name.

+**Figure 1: Exporting to Excel**

 ![Export to Excel](export-to-excel.png)

 ## API Export Reference

 The Spreadsheet client-side API includes the [`saveAsExcel`](/api/javascript/ui/spreadsheet#methods-saveAsExcel) method for initiating the export via JavaScript.

-This method will not ask you to specify a file name.
-Instead, it will set the value in [`excel.fileName`](/api/javascript/ui/spreadsheet.html#configuration-excel.fileName).
+This method does not ask you to specify a file name.
+Instead, it sets the value in [`excel.fileName`](/api/javascript/ui/spreadsheet.html#configuration-excel.fileName).

 ## Known Issues

 Currently, the export module does not handle sorting and filtering.

-These will be addressed before the widget goes out of Beta.
+This limitation will be addressed before the widget goes out of its Beta version.

 ## See Also